 Influence of Tree Canopy Litter on Bulk Density of Soil

 The effect of tree canopy litter on bulk density of the soil is presented in Table 1.
-The result shows that treatment effects were significant (p≤0.05) in both soil surface and subsurface depths.
-The open area recorded significantly higher bulk density than under the tree canopy treatments (Azadirachta indica and Vachellia nilotica) and bulk density values increased with depth in this study.
+The result shows that treatment effects were significant (p≤0.05) in both surface and subsurface soil depths.
+The open area recorded significantly higher bulk density than under the tree canopy treatments (Azadirachta indica and Vachellia nilotica) and bulk density values increased with soil depth in this study.

 Influence of Tree Canopy Litter on Organic Carbon (OC) Contents of the Soil